surkannan/mock-api-server/USERGUIDE.md

 -   **To Edit:** Hover over a mock in the list and click the **pencil icon**.
 The same form will appear, pre-filled with the mock's data.
 Make your changes and click "Save Mock".
 -   **To Delete:** Hover over a mock and click the **trash can icon**.

+### Persisting Mocks (Import/Export)

+You can save your entire mock configuration to a file or load a configuration from a file.

+-   **Export Mocks:**
+    1. In the **Configured Mocks** panel, click the **"Export"** button.
+    2. This will download a `mocks-config.json` file to your computer.
+This file contains all of your current mocks.

+-   **Import Mocks:**
+    1. In the **Configured Mocks** panel, click the **"Import"** button.
+    2. Select a `.json` file that you previously exported.
+    3. A confirmation dialog will appear, warning you that this will overwrite your current setup.
+    4. Click "OK" to proceed.
+Your mocks will be replaced with the content from the file.

 ### Simulate an API Request

 1. Go to the **API Simulator** panel.